What is the Cloud?

 The Power of the Microsoft Cloud

 Contrary to what images your brain might conjure, the Microsoft Cloud is not actually located up in the air.
 Microsoft has data centers strategically located across the world, connected through a global fiber optic network.
 The Microsoft Cloud powers services such as Microsoft Azure, Bing, Office 365 and more.
 Microsoft is constantly building the infrastructure to support the tools of the future and house data safely and securely.
-Watch this video to find out more about how Microsoft does the cloud.
+Check out these series of videos to find out more about how Microsoft does the cloud.